 Learning the alphabet occurs gradually, it typically begins in preschool when a child learns the alphabet song and concludes in the latter elementary years when a child masters cursive and knowledge of all the letter-sound relationships.
-Learning the Alphabet Learning the alphabet can be a complex process and typically takes a few years to complete. [...]
+Learning the Alphabet Learning the alphabet can be a complex … [Read more...] about How to Learn the Alphabet?

 Learning the alphabet consists of several milestones.
 It typically begins with learning the ABC song; a child must learn the names of all 26 letters.
 The next step is to match the name with the shape; this involves identifying upper- and lower-case letters, different print styles (“a” and “g”) and eventually cursive script.
 Finally, a child must learn that each letter represents a sound.